RobertUK/AADB2C-TrustframeworkExtentionPolicies/README.md

 This powershell module work with a combination of interactive login and client credentials to perform the operations.
 When you start with new B2C tenant, there is no AppReg for the client credentials and we need to start by setting that up.
 Therefor, we need to run these to commands first. `Connect-AzADB2CDevicelogin` will sign you in to your tenant and request an access token with the scope for creating this AppReg.
-Change ***yourtenant*** to your B2C tenant name and optionally name the AppReg for the client credentials app differently.
+Change ***itthingsb2c*** to your B2C tenant name and optionally name the AppReg for the client credentials app differently.

 When you run the device login command, it will copy the device code onto your clipboard and you can paste it into your browser with Ctrl+V. The rest of the signin depends on how you company have configured device login to work.